Thandiwe Newton: Personal life

+Marriage and relationships

-Newton married English filmmaker Ol Parker in 1998, and they separated in 2022.
-They have two daughters named Ripley (born 2000) and Nico (born 2004), and a son named Booker (born 2014).
+Newton married English filmmaker Ol Parker in 1998.
+They have two daughters, Ripley (born 2000) and Nico (born 2004), and a son, Booker (born 2014).
 All three were home births.
 Nico is also an actress.
-Newton is currently in a relationship with American musician Elijah Dias, better known by his stage name Lonr, who is 24 years younger than her.
+Newton has been close friends with Nicole Kidman since 1989.
+Newton is currently in a relationship with American musician Elijah Dias, better known by his stage name Lonr.

+Activism and politics

 Newton is a vegan and was named PETA's "Sexiest Vegan of 2014" in the UK.
 In 2007, after Greenpeace members put a sticker that said "this gas-guzzling 4x4 is causing climate change" on the BMW X5 she had only recently purchased, she sold the car and bought a Toyota Prius.
 She has expressed an affinity for Buddhism.
 David Schwimmer, who directed Run Fatboy Run, called her "the queen of practical jokes" for her behaviour on film sets.

 In 2016, Newton stated she had been the victim of a director who repeatedly showed his friends a video of her in a sexually graphic audition she had made as a teenager.
-She cited this experience as part of why she had taken the Westworld role, which involved substantial nudity and reflected experiences of survivors of sexual abuse while also asking moral questions about the meaning of humanity and what it means to be humane.
+She cited this experience as part of why she had taken the Westworld role, which involved substantial nudity and reflected experiences of survivors of sexual abuse while also asking moral questions about what it means to be human.
 In 2018, she said she was disappointed not to have been invited to participate in Time's Up, a movement against sexual harassment, considering that she had been "ostracised" for having spoken out about alleged sexual abuse by a director.

 Newton was ranked one of the best-dressed women in 2018 by fashion website Net-a-Porter.
 Later that year, she was named as one of the 100 most influential black British people in the Powerlist.

-In 2020, Newton was one of a number of celebrities and MPs who signed a letter opposing the deportation of 50 violent offenders from the UK to Jamaica.
-One offender, Ernesto Elliot, went on to commit murder during a knife fight just 6 months later.
+In 2020, Newton was one of a number of celebrities and MPs who signed a letter opposing the deportation of 50 convicted offenders from the UK to Jamaica.